lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 I then calculate all pairwise driving durations between all VRPs using an open-source routing engine called Open Source Routing Machine (OSRM) built by
 \cite{osrm}.
 The routing engine is able to calculate driving durations between any two points---very similar to Google Maps---but the number of queries it can process is orders of magnitude larger than the limits imposed by the Google Maps API.
 For these ten states, I calculate about 400 million point-to-point driving durations in total.
 As point of comparison, using Google Map's [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/usage-and-billing) for that number of requests would cost $1,480,000[^23].
-And if I had tried to analyse California (with 53 Congressional districts), this would require almost 3 billion point-to-point driving durations.
+And trying to analyse California (with 53 Congressional districts), would require almost 3 billion point-to-point driving durations.

-[^23]: Volume discounts do exist, but you have to contact the Sales Team, and I
-	doubt I could afford it anyway...

 Because my analysis is on the tract level, I map VRPs to Census Tracts using a spatial join.
 I sum the pairwise point-to-point distances to get a matrix of